gvwilson/thirdbit/_posts/2022/2022-07-23-side-by-side.md

 <br>
 Comes a day, last breath
 <br>
-Comes a day—and then another
+Comes your last day, and then another
 </blockquote>